bendorr/lucs_af/README.md

 ### `degree_of_reshaping/`

 #### `degree_reshaped.py`
 Primary analysis script for LUCS designs.
-Calculates comprehensive structural metrics and confidence scores by comparing Rosetta models and AlphaFold predictions against reference structures.
+Performs structural analyses for LUCS designs' Rosetta models and predicted structures (from models like AlphaFold2/3, RoseTTAFold2, ESMFold, etc.).
+Compares LUCS designs' Rosetta models and predicted structures to reference structures (such as the starting structure used in generating the LUCS designs).

-**Key Metrics:**
+**Analyses in degree_reshaped.py:**
 - Full backbone RMSD and reshaped region RMSD
-- Helix-specific RMSD calculations
+- Helix RMSD calculations, using multiple helix definitions and alignment methods
 - TM-scores for global structural alignment
 - Helix displacement and angle deviations
 - pLDDT and pAE confidence scores